harmonydata/harmonydata.github.io/content/en/data-harmonisation-biopharma.md

 # Harmonising Data in Biopharma
 {{< image src="/images/Harmonising Data in Biopharma.webp" alt="Harmonising Data in Biopharma" title="Harmonising Data in Biopharma" >}}

 In the biopharmaceutical sector, the collection and analysis of data from diverse sources—clinical trials, real-world evidence (RWE), patient registries, and more—are fundamental to drug development, regulatory approval, and post-market surveillance.
-However, data from these sources often vary in format, nomenclature, and measurement standards, making it challenging to aggregate and analyze them effectively.
+However, data from these sources often vary in format, nomenclature, and measurement standards, making it challenging to aggregate and analyse them effectively.
 [Data harmonisation](/data-harmonisation/) addresses these challenges by standardizing disparate data for seamless integration, analysis, and interpretation.

 ## Introduction